merpaker/Example-Text-Processing-and-Cleaning-with-Regexs/README.md

 ## Example-Text-Processing-and-Cleaning-with-Regexs
 This script demonstrates how regular expressions in Python can be used to clean and process OCR text with many errors in order to generate a workable dataset.
 The goal in this specific example is to clean US Senate testimony to make a dataset listing the speaker in one column with their testimony in the next column.
-I also show how to give each comment in the testimony a separate indicator, and how to categorize the comments by the section of testimony they are in.
+I also show how to categorize the comments by the section of testimony they are in and how to give an index for these sections.

 ## What you'll need